-- (a) Would the eligibility requirements for the program or service be such that the primary intended beneficiaries' income is (1) at or below 300 percent of the Federal Poverty Guidelines, or (2) at or below 65 percent of the AMI for Livingston County? - No but they will benefit. - (b) Does the project target individuals eligible for any of the qualifying federal programs listed in Appendix B, number 2? - No but they will benefit.
+- (a) Would the eligibility requirements for the program or service be such that the primary intended beneficiaries' income is (1) at or below 300 percent of the Federal Poverty Guidelines, or (2) at or below 65 percent of the AMI for Livingston County?

+Enter Answer to the Above Question Here - (b) Does the project target individuals eligible for any of the qualifying federal programs listed in Appendix B, number 2?